Helen Clay Frick: World War I and inheritance

-In 1917, when America joined World War I, the romantic relationship between Helen and Fordyce St. John was severed when his hospital sent him to serve in a surgical unit at a war hospital in northern France.
+In 1917, when the United States entered World War I, the romantic relationship between Helen and Fordyce St. John was severed when his hospital sent him to serve in a surgical unit at a war hospital in northern France.
 The relationship may have begun as early as 1913, but the two kept it quiet, although they were seen together in public on occasion.
 St. John apparently adored Helen and she seemed to be in love with him, and an engagement announcement between the two had been expected before his departure.
 Why he left for Europe without following through on his promise to marry Helen is unknown, but was perhaps because Helen's brother told St. John that Frick would never sanction a marriage between the two.

 Helen decided to join the war effort: she applied for and received permission to establish a Frick unit under the Red Cross.
 With four other women, Helen left for France in November 1917, arriving in Paris in December where she went to work immediately helping to wrap 150,000 Christmas packages being sent to soldiers at the front.
 After Christmas she arrived in Bourg-en-Bresse where her unit worked with refugee women and children.
 Eventually she would become responsible for refugees in 70 villages, and she asked her father for funds to build an orphanage.
 During that trip she witnessed the destruction of art works and churches.

 She chose never to marry and, on her father's death in 1919, when she was 31, she inherited $38 million, making her the country's wealthiest unmarried woman.
 She received $5 million outright; the rest in shares, properties and companies; as well as $15 million to endow the Frick art collection and control of the collection – which would become entirely hers if the city of New York refused its offer as a museum.
 Her mother and older brother, Childs Frick, received considerably less, which would cause ongoing tension and conflict for Helen in future years.
 In the meantime, she bought a farm in Bedford Village, New York, and joined the exclusively male board of the Frick collection.